WooCommerce Pricing: How Much Does it Cost to Run a Store?

 Additional spending: customer experience enhancement

 If your budget allows you to do more with your website, the next area of focus should be enhancements that boost the customer experience and drive conversions.
-No matter your needs, WooCommerce offers both free extensions and paid solutions.
+There are both free and premium WooCommerce extensions available that allow you to:

-It’s possible to ‘overdo it’ with WooCommerce by adding too many bells and whistles.
-Using too many unnecessary extensions might slow down your website; even the smallest of delays could cost you a sale.
+It’s possible to “overdo it” with WooCommerce by adding too many bells and whistles.
+Using too many unnecessary extensions might slow down your website, and even the smallest of delays could cost you a sale.

-Ultimately, the amount you spend on your WooCommerce site is up to you!
+Ultimately, WooCommerce pricing and the amount you spend on your site is up to you!
 You have full control over budgeting and prioritizing the needs of your website and business.

 What about hiring a developer?

 WooCommerce provides a list of hand-selected, high-quality experts.
-They know both WordPress and WooCommerce extremely well and can get you up and running efficiently.
+These vetted individuals and agencies know both WordPress and WooCommerce extremely well and can get you up and running efficiently.

 Customize your store; customize your budget